-We provide a range of awareness-raising and training events throughout the year focusing on the use of dedicated CAQDAS packages for qualitative and mixed-methods analysis, including awareness raising seminars, methodological seminars, software specific training and advanced support workshops.
+We provide a range of open-registration events throughout the year focusing on the use of dedicated CAQDAS packages for qualitative and mixed-methods analysis, including awareness raising seminars, methodological seminars, software specific training and advanced support workshops.
 We also provide tailored training and support for individuals and teams.

 We can also provide customised training events for individuals, groups or project teams on site.
 To discuss your needs and to receive a quote, please email us.